xkunwu/xkunwu.github.io/research/14SymmEdit/14SymmEdit.md

 </figure>

 In the example above:
--   For a simple airplane model, the problem scale reduces to less than one third after applying null-space method,
+-   For a simple airplane model, the problem scale reduces to less than one third after applying the null-space method,
 -   For a more complex model with more symmetry structure, the problem scale is reduced drastically.

 #### Construct the null-space
 So far, the method sounds promising, but why is the null-space method less well-known comparing to the standard constraint optimization methods?
 Well, the problem is that _there is no canonical way to directly construct a basis for the null-space in general case_, and sometimes the null-space is even harder to find than solving the original problem itself.

-In this project, we studied numerical structure of symmetry constraints, and found a canonical way to construct the null-space in this special case.
+In this project, we studied the numerical structure of symmetry constraints, and found a canonical way to construct the null-space in this special case.
 The algebraic proof is not shown in the paper due to page limitation, so I will write it down here for further reference.
 This is one of the main contributions of our work.